Tutorial

 liveview phoenix

 This guide covers getting up and running with Elixir and Phoenix.
-This is a direct conversion of the Getting started with Rails Guide so it especially suited for you that already knows Ruby on Rails.
+This is a direct conversion of the Getting Started with Rails Guide so it is especially suited for you that already know Ruby on Rails.

 The goal of the guide is to teach you: